yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 ## GitHub Profile

-GitHub is the de-facto standard platform for open-source code.
+GitHub is the de-facto standard platform for open source code.
 There are others like BitBucket, but&mdash;I hope&mdash;they will die sooner or later.
 As a modern software developer, you must be on GitHub.
 You
 [have to contribute]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %})
 to some open source.
-You have to be visible in the open-source world if you want to sell yourself high.
+You have to be visible in the open source world if you want to sell yourself high.

-{% quote You don't have to spend all your time on open-source projects, just contribute to the ones you're using already. %}
+{% quote You don't have to spend all your time on open source projects, just contribute to the ones you're using already. %}

 Your potential employer wants to see what the _market_ is thinking about your code and about you.
 They are afraid of making a mistake by hiring you.
-Your presence in the open-source world is a _guarantee_ for them.
+Your presence in the open source world is a _guarantee_ for them.
 Someone has already seen your code, and someone has already given some kudos to your projects.
 Someone virtually vouches for you.
 As a result, they will feel more comfortable in hiring you.

-To be in the "elite," you don't have to spend all your time on open-source projects.
+To be in the "elite," you don't have to spend all your time on open source projects.
 Just contribute to the ones you're using already.
 You're using Sinatra at work?
 Check its source code.
 You will find a lot of places that need improvement.
 Offer them your help and simply submit small pull requests